OctopusDeploy/blog/blog/2024-01/set-up-local-k8s-deployment-pipeline/index.md

 - Adding or swapping tooling in the pipeline
 - Deploying your own project or changing the one we provided
-- Creating new clusters and adding QA and Production environments to see how lifecycles work in Octopus
+- Creating new clusters and adding QA and production environments to see how lifecycles work in Octopus

 Remember, this guide represents Kubernetes as its simplest layer and there's much more to learn from here.
 Kubernetes is an excellent solution, but it's a complicated one.
 Its complexity only snowballs the more you scale - something large organizations, enterprises, and those with modern software architectures often discover.